Useful books for first aiders

 You and your group are on the adventure of a lifetime, far from civilization, surrounded by wilderness.
 Someone gets hurt or sick.
 What do you do?
 With Dr. William Forgey’s comprehensive Wilderness Medicine: Beyond First Aid in hand, you can recognise, assess, and treat many kinds of medical emergencies.
 This illustrated text is essential reading for anyone from trip leaders, guides, and search and rescue groups to EMTs, paramedics, and physicians who must provide immediate care when access to a medical facility is difficult or impossible.
 Learn how to survey, assess, and stabilise the victim and the medical situation, what questions to ask to gain necessary vital information, how to manage physical symptoms as well as care for wounds and orthopaedic injuries and much more.

 This book is useful for both new and experienced first aiders, it goes into great detail about how to manage a situation when accessing medical help is a little more tricky than a simple phone call.
-Published in 1999, some of the aspects are out-of-date, however overall this book contains some valuable information for those who travel into remote areas.

 As for Anatomy & Physiology, there are plenty of resources on the internet which mean buying a book is required.
 In addition, many of the books listed above contain relevant A&P for first aiders.